 529s and Other Accounts to Save for College

-Since their introduction over 20 years ago, 529 accounts have become the most popular means of saving for college due to their tax advantages and ability to use the investment markets rather than cash-based instruments for superior long-term growth.
-Distributions are taken tax-free when used for qualified expenses – including tuition, books, and room-and-board under certain circumstances.
+Since their introduction over thirty years ago, 529 College Savings Plans have become the most popular means of saving for college due to their tax advantages and ability to use the investment markets rather than cash-based instruments for superior long-term growth.
+Under certain circumstances, distributions are tax-free when used for qualified expenses, including tuition, books, and room and board.

-While other types of accounts can be explicitly used to save for college – primarily UTMAs, UGMAs, Coverdells, and various prepaid plans – none feature the wide variety of investment choices and tax efficiencies of 529 College Savings Plans.
-However, as convenient and beneficial as 529 plans can be, they still have substantial restrictions that are important for every participant to understand to make certain a 529 is appropriate for their specific demands and goals.
+While other types of accounts can be explicitly used to save for college—primarily UTMAs, UGMAs, Coverdells, and various prepaid plans—none feature the wide variety of investment choices and tax efficiencies of 529 College Savings Plans.
+However, as convenient and beneficial as 529 plans can be, there are still substantial restrictions that every participant must understand to ensure a 529 is appropriate for their specific demands and goals.

-For investors looking for an account that can be used for college and anything else, a standard non-qualified investment account will usually serve those needs nicely since there are no restrictions.
+For investors looking for an account that can be used for college and anything else, a standard non-qualified investment account will nicely serve their needs since there are no restrictions.
 However, since nothing is perfect in life, those accounts lack the tremendous tax benefits afforded by 529 plans on qualified distributions.

 Keep College in a Proper Perspective

-While all parents want the best for their children, keeping the costs of college in a proper perspective is critical in making sound financial decisions.
-Aside from the discussed ways of saving for college, a wide variety of financial aid is available – including scholarships and grants – to help further offset higher education expenses.
+While all parents want the best for their children, keeping college costs in a proper perspective is critical in making sound financial decisions.
+Aside from the discussed ways of saving for college, various financial aid, including scholarships and grants, are available to help further offset higher education expenses.

 Want to learn how to pay for college down to the penny, or need help with your financial plan?
 We’re here to help!
 Simply click here or call (763) 445-2772 to schedule a complimentary consultation today!